-Damen lays keel for first of four fully-electric ferries
+Damen lays keels for first of four fully-electric ferries

-Damen lays keel for first of four fully-electric ferriesWritten by Nick Blenkey
+Damen lays keels for first of four fully-electric ferriesWritten by Nick Blenkey

-On Nov.1, Damen Shipyards Galati in Romania hosted a ceremony to lay the keel for the first two of four fully-electric ferries for BC Ferries.
+On Nov.1, Damen Shipyards Galati in Romania hosted a ceremony to lay the keels for the first two of four fully-electric ferries for BC Ferries.
 The keel laying ceremony marked an important milestone in the third phase of construction of the Island Class Ferries, which will bring the total number of Damen vessels in the BC Ferries fleet to ten.

 During the recent second phase of the program, Damen delivered four hybrid diesel-electric ferries.
 These reduced emissions vessels were intended to pave the way to the development of fully electric vessels.